algorandfoundation/docs/docs/run-a-node/setup/types.md

  The archival property must be set to true to run in archival mode, which will then set the node to store the entire ledger.
 Visit the [Node Configuration](../../reference/node/config.md) guide for details on configuring your node.

 !!! warning
      Setting a node to run in archival mode will increase the disk space requirements for the node.
-For example, after 36 hours, the TestNet archival ledger was 212.5MB,whereas the non-archival ledger was 9MB.
+For example, after 36 hours, the TestNet archival ledger was 212.5MB, whereas the non-archival ledger was 9MB.

 !!! info
     Relay nodes are always set to Archival mode.
 Non-relay nodes have the option to run in either configuration.

 # Indexer Mode
 All transaction searching by default is limited to a 1000 round range.
-If a node is configured in archival mode, an addtional configuration option can be used to turn on a node indexer tand remove this restriction.
+If a node is configured in archival mode, an additional configuration option can be used to turn on a node indexer and remove this restriction.
 With the indexer turned on, searching for specific transactions will be quicker.
 Two additional REST calls are also made available for more refined searching.

 The two Additional REST calls are: